bullmoose20/MK-Docs/docs/komet/install/unraid.md

 The specific steps you will be taking:

-1. Verify that Komet unRAID app is installed and install it if not
+1. Verify that Kometa unRAID app is installed and install it if not
-2. Use `unRAID APPS` to retrieve the Komet Docker image
+2. Use `unRAID APPS` to retrieve the Kometa Docker image
 3. Create a directory for your config files and learn how to tell app to use it
 4. Gather two things that the script requires: